hyperflask/hyperflask-docs/docs/guides/components.md

 Components can define their own custom backend logic.
 Similar to pages, files should use the *jpy* extension and provide a frontmatter with the python code.

 Functions named after HTTP methods will be registered as routes.
-For example, if a *get* function exists, Hyperflask will make the component accessible through GET requetes.
+For example, if a *get* function exists, Hyperflask will make the component accessible through GET requests.
 These functions can return a dict with component props to render the component or any other valid Flask response value.

 Use HTMX to call your component logic and retrieve only the necessery HTML.